 Caveat: Always refer to the most current version of the Montgomery County Code to insure accurate information.

 The State's Attorney's Office for Montgomery County is responsible for prosecuting serious criminal and motor vehicle cases before the District and Circuit Courts for Montgomery County.
-You may contact the State's Attorney's Office at (240) 777-7300.
+You may contact the State's Attorney's Office at (240) 777-7300 or call 311.

 Pending court cases:

 Our office is not connected with the court system and cannot provide information on pending court cases.
 For further information, you may contact the Circuit Court Clerk at (240) 777-9466 or the District Court Administrative Commissioner at (240) 279-1526.

 Legal advice on private issues: